thaipy/thaipy.github.io/README.md

 To join our group, visit [our page on Meetup.com](https://www.meetup.com/thaipy-bangkok-python-meetup/).

+Join [Thailand developer discord](https://discord.gg/9rgY6JBm) or our the [Thapy facebook group](https://www.facebook.com/groups/458543967627125) to join the discussion.

 ### Sponsorship

 [Tech@Agoda](https://www.meetup.com/techatagoda/) is currently the Venue, Pizza and beer sponsor.